-The Giro d’Italia is the first of the three grand tours in calendar, and generally regarded as the second most important race in cycling.
-Here is a short Giro d’Italia History with numbers.
+The Giro d’Italia is the first of the three grand tours in calendar and generally regarded as the second most important race in cycling.
+Here is a short history of Giro with numbers.
 Overall winners, mountain, points, young rider and team classifications.

 With the end of Vuelta a España 2016, Lotto–Soudal’s Australian rider Adam Hansen has extended the record of completing most number of consecutive grand tours which already belongs to him.

 Fausto Coppi and Gino Bartali: two cycling legends of Italy.
 The rivalry between them is maybe the most famous sporting duel in history.
 It has been started during the World War II, and continued afterward.